-11 Pros And Cons Of 55+ Communities: Is It Worth It?
+The Pros And Cons Of 55+ Communities

 A 55+ community is an established active adult living area that has at least one resident living on each property over the age of 55.
 These retirement communities are designed with a target market over the age of 55 in mind, from amenities to location.

-Types of homes in 55+ communities are typically smaller, and you’ll often see them in areas with apartments, condos and townhouses.
+The types of homes in 55+ communities are typically smaller, and you’ll often see them in areas with apartments, condos and townhouses.
 These smaller-sized units are a great way to downsize your life and start a new chapter.

 With 55+ communities, they’re able to offer residents a sense of belonging and community.
 You’re able to connect with neighbors of similar ages and continue to enjoy your retirement years in a safe and peaceful environment.
-If you’re planning to purchase a new home or property after retirement-age, let’s dive deeper into the pros and cons of 55+ communities and if they’re worth the investment.

-Pro #1.
 Cheaper Cost Of Living

 The monthly cost of an active living community will depend on the state you reside in.
-Certain communities will require a one-time move-in fee as well.
+Certain communities may require a one-time move-in fee as well.
 For more information on the actual cost of living, connect with the community’s sales counselor.

-Pro #3.
-Safety And Security
+Enhanced Safety And Security

-Pro #4.
 Low Property Taxes

-Pro #5.
 Amenities And Low-Maintenance

 Amenities that may be provided include: